 Sao Tome and Principe

-Hum If You Don’t Know the Words by Bianca Marais – In Apartheid South Africa, a young and charismatic ten year old White orphaned girl befriends a fifty year old Black woman searching for her daughter, amidst violence, loss and severe racial tensions that should tear them apart.
-The characters are memorable — their dialogue as real an nuanced as that of Truman Capote — and the story will tug at your heart.
+Hum If You Don't Know the Words by Bianca Marais - In Apartheid South Africa, a young and charismatic ten-year-old White orphaned girl befriends a fifty-year-old Black woman searching for her daughter, amidst violence, loss, and severe racial tensions that should tear them apart.
+The characters are memorable -- their dialogue as real and nuanced as that of Truman Capote -- and the story will tug at your heart.

 The Alchemist by Paulo Coelho - The modern classic fable of an Andalusian shepherd boy who yearns travels in search of a worldly treasure and learns about self-discovery and following his dreams.
 The Alchemist's quotes have made more impact on me than any other book I have read to date.